Building This With the AICHE API

 The insight that usually follows: the users who speak are different from the users who write, and both sets of feedback are useful for different purposes.
 Voice captures the immediate, emotional, context-rich response that text forms systematically filter out.
 Text captures the user who wants to write carefully and be precise.
 You want both.

-The voice infrastructure question, which models, which providers, how to handle degradation, how to clean output, is the part that should not require internal expertise.
+The voice infrastructure question - which models, which providers, how to handle degradation, how to clean output - is the part that should not require internal expertise.
 That is a solved problem, abstracted into an API, maintained continuously by people who work on nothing else.
+AICHE's API docs cover the endpoints and integration patterns.

 The user who closed your feedback form is still out there.
 They still know what broke.
 They will tell you, if you make it easy enough to talk.